Independence in randomizations: Independence in the Event Sort

 The one-sorted continuous theory $\APr$ of atomless probability algebras is studied in the papers [Be1], [Be2], and [BBHU].
 By Fact 2.10 in [Be2], for every model $\cu N=(\cu K,\cu E)$ of $T^R$, the event sort $(\cu E,\mu)$ of $\cu N$ is a model of $\APr$.
 For each cardinal $\kappa$, if $\cu N$ is $\kappa$-saturated then $( {\cu E},\mu)$ is $\kappa$-saturated.
 For every set $\cu A\subseteq\cu E$, we have $\acl(\cu A)=\dcl(\cu A)=\sigma(\cu A)$ in $(\cu E,\mu)$.
 The algebraic independence relation in $(\cu E,\mu)$ is the relation

 \begin{result} (Ben Yaacov [Be1]) The theory $\APr$ is separably categorical, admits quantifier elimination, and is stable.
-Its unique strict independence relation $\ind[d]$ is the same as the relation of probabilistic independence, given by $\cu A\ind[d]_{\cu C} \cu B$ iff
+The independence relation $\ind[d]$ on $\APr$ is the same as the relation of probabilistic independence, given by $\cu A\ind[d]_{\cu C} \cu B$ iff

 \end{result}